 As a child, Bill Gates' two favorite games were "Risk" (where the object is world domination) and "Monopoly."

 Forced to rethink his priorities, Allen resigned from his day-to-day duties at Microsoft and resolved to spend more time enjoying the luxuries his great wealth could afford.
 He pursued the good life for two or three years, during which time the cancer went into remission.
-Rather than return to Microsoft, however, he plunged into another start-up, founding Asymetrix in 1985, and has since gone on to become one of the country's most successful high-tech venture capitalists, also became a popular fixture in professional sports as the popular team owner of the NFL's Seattle Seahawks, the NBA's Portland Trail Blazers and Major League Soccer's Seattle Sounders before he passed away in October 2018.
+Rather than return to Microsoft, however, he plunged into another start-up, founding Asymetrix in 1985.
+Allen, who would go on to become one of the country's most successful high-tech venture capitalists, also became a popular fixture in professional sports as the popular team owner of the NFL's Seattle Seahawks, the NBA's Portland Trail Blazers and Major League Soccer's Seattle Sounders before he passed away in October 2018.

 In recent years, Gates has turned a good deal of his attention towards philanthropy by creating the Bill & Melinda Gates Foundation, the largest private foundation in the world with over $46 billion in assets.
 The foundation, which has secured billions of dollars in contributions from other wealthy benefactors such as Warren Buffett, is primarly dedicated to enhancing healthcare and alleviating poverty around the world.